Setting Up HSA for Small Business Owners

 Some health sharing plans are structured to be HSA qualified, like the one offered by MPowering Benefits.
 This is possible by combining the health sharing plan with a compatible HSA-qualified MEC plan.

-Having an HSA in addition to group health sharing gives your employees added protection against deductibles and out-of-pocket costs.
+Having an HSA in addition to group health sharing gives your employees added protection against deductibles and out-of-pocket expenses.

 Q: What is the HSA contribution limit this year?